-7.14 Mid-terms
+7.14 Mid-terms/tests

-If the weight of these exams is 26% or more of the final grade in the course, it will have an additional exam date (mo'ed bet).
-The faculty may determine that the additional exam date is available only to students who were prevented from taking the exam on the regular date.
+If the weight of these exams is 26% or more of the final grade in the course, there will be an additional exam date.

-7.14.1 In mid-term exams with a weight of less than 26% of the course's final grade, an additional date will be approved for students who had not taken this exam for reasons that justify permission to take a make-up exam, as described in section 7.4.
+7.14.1 In mid-term exams/tests with a weight of less than 26% of the course's final grade or if the weight of mid-term test is 50% or higher, the Committee for Teaching Affairs is entitled to allow a student an additional date if circumstances justify this in the committee's estimation.